API

 Pro tip

 APIs connect the tools you use every day.
-Instead of exporting spreadsheets and copying values, you can pull fresh data directly from sources like Shopify, Stripe, HubSpot, or a data warehouse.
-This reduces manual work, speeds up analysis, and helps ensure access to fresh, up-to-date data.
+Instead of exporting spreadsheets and copying values manually, you can pull fresh data directly from sources like Shopify, Stripe, HubSpot, or a data warehouse.
+This reduces manual work, speeds up analysis, and helps ensure your data stays current.

 APIs - In practice